hl2vr/hl2vr.github.io/_pages/faq.md

 ### Can I support the SourceVR Mod Team?

 HL2VR is, and always will be, free of charge.
 Even so, a lot of time has gone into its development.
-If you enjoy your virtual time in City 17 and want to say thank you, consider buying us a coffee:
+If you enjoy your time in City 17 and want to say thank you, consider buying us a coffee:

 [SourceVR Mod Team on Ko-Fi](https://ko-fi.com/sourcevrmodteam)

-But please, only donate if you are happy with what we have already released and are financially able and willing to do so; do not treat it as a down-payment for any future development or the release of the Episodes!
+But please, only donate if you are happy with what we have already released, and are financially able and willing to do so; do not treat it as a down-payment for any future development!

 Alternatively, we are always happy to just hear a few kind words of your experience. :)